-We hear this all the time from unbelievers.
+We hear this often from unbelievers.
 It's one of the "proofs" they present for their lack of faith.
 If God is good, then why does he allow bad things to happen?
-When there's a tornado that destroys a town or an act of terror like what happened on 9-11 or the Boston Marathon bombing, unbelieving news reporters love nothing better than to find clergy who are attempting to console victims so they can ask them, "Where is God in all this?"
-They deliver the question with a satisfied sneer, thinking it's the final nail in the coffin of Christianity.
-Nothing could be further from the truth; although sadly, it often happens that pastors who field the question don't do a very good job of giving a biblical response.
+When there's a tornado that destroys a town or some other natural disaster, unbelieving news reporters love nothing better than to find clergy who are attempting to console victims so they can ask them, "Where is God in all this?"
+They ask the question with a sneer, thinking it's the final nail in the coffin of Christianity.
+Nothing could be further from the truth; although sadly, it often happens that pastors who answer the question don't do a very good job of giving a biblical response.

 The mistake is mankind's continuing attempt to find God in circumstances.
 It's to confuse what we see and experience in the fallen world around us with the Lord against whom the world is in rebellion.
-For the unbeliever, that evil things happen is proof that there is no God.
-For believers, that evil things happen is taken as evidence that the Lord has abandoned us, or hates us, or doesn't care about us - something along those lines.
+For the unbeliever, that bad things happen is proof that there is no God.
+For believers who are suffering, that bad things happen is taken as evidence that the Lord has abandoned us, or hates us, or doesn't care about us - something along those lines.

 But what does the Scripture say?
 Two weeks ago we had as our Old Testament lesson the account of mankind's fall.
 We heard how our first parents sinned against the Lord, and how they fled from his presence.
 But he called them back to himself.
 He promised them a Savior.
 He covered their shame.
 And he said there would be unpleasant consequences.
 Their lot would be pain, hardship, futile toil, thorns and thistles, and ultimately death.
 "You wanted to see what it's like to live in rebellion against me?
 Okay, I'll show you.
 I'll let you have a taste of it.
-We'll see how much you like it."
+We'll see how you like it."
 That evil is in the world is not evidence that there is no God or that he doesn't care, it's evidence that the world is under God's curse because of mankind's rebellion.
 It's proof that there is a God and that he does care-cares enough to ensure that we don't remain happy and satisfied in our sinful condition, because that would lead to our everlasting separation from the Lord and our eternal damnation.

 The parable of the prodigal son comes to mind.
 As long as the wayward boy was living fat off his father's money, he could sin to his heart's content.
 It was only when the cash ran out and times were hard that he realized how good he had it at home.
-And upon his return, he discovered just how much his father loved him even in spite of the hateful way he'd treated his dad.
-So it is with us: the Lord allows evil to come into our lives precisely so that won't be comfortable in our sin and rebellion.
-He wants us to return to him, to seek him out where he makes his presence known, so that there he can embrace us with his forgiveness and love.
+And upon his return, he discovered just how much his father loved him in spite of the hateful way he'd treated his dad.
+So it is with us: the Lord allows trials and tribulations to come into our lives precisely so that won't be comfortable in our sin and rebellion.
+He wants us to return to him, to seek him where he makes his presence known, so that there he can embrace us with his forgiveness and love.